Set your location

 Clear Selection

-A commitment to achieving Universal Health Coverage (UHC) in Australia would greatly address the financial costs of cancer.
-UHC means that all people have access to the health services they need, where and when they need them, without facing financial hardship.1 A well-funded and functioning universal healthcare system, social security system and other social protections are necessary for Australia to reach its commitments to achieve UHC.
-UHC includes the provision of health protection and promotion services, as well as disease prevention, treatment, rehabilitation, and palliative care.
+Achieving Universal Health Coverage (UHC) in Australia would reduce the impact of the financial costs of cancer.
+UHC is the practical expression of the right to health, meaning all people have access to health services they need, where and when they need them, without associated financial hardship.1 A well-funded and functioning universal healthcare and social security system and other social protections are necessary for Australia to achieve UHC.
+This includes the provision of health protection and promotion services, as well as disease prevention, treatment, rehabilitation, and palliative care.
+UHC has three main goals and a focus on equity of access, especially for marginalised communities, to healthcare (Figure 1).1

 Figure 1.
 The goals of Universal Health Coverage.